postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/introduction.md

 ## Providing feedback

 Share your thoughts on the documentation and help the Postman team to improve it for yourself and other learners!
-To submit feedback please [create an issue on the documentation GitHub repo](https://github.com/postmanlabs/postman-docs/issues) or post in the [community forum](https://community.getpostman.com/). _To provide feedback, report a bug, or make a feature request for the Postman app itself, please use the [Postman App Support](https://github.com/postmanlabs/postman-app-support/issues) repo._
+To submit feedback, please [create an issue on the documentation GitHub repo](https://github.com/postmanlabs/postman-docs/issues) or post in the [community forum](https://community.getpostman.com/). _To provide feedback, report a bug, or make a feature request for the Postman app itself, please use the [Postman App Support](https://github.com/postmanlabs/postman-app-support/issues) repo._